 SMEs weren't born instructional designers.
 In fact, they need not be!
 Empower them to create the best course possible by sharing logos, illustrations, corporate guidelines—anything that can speed up course creation— ahead of time, and make in-house courses as polished as can be.

-Sharing course templates will also give them the edge to start creating, while ensuring your training is up to your standards.
+Sharing course templates will also give them the edge to start creating, while ensuring your employee training is up to your standards.

 Your organization is brimming with knowledge, but it’s not brimming with natural-born course creators.
 And not everyone feels equipped to create a course.
 To inspire your peers to get involved, share tips for course creation or create a video about your experience as a course author.
 You could provide the impetus others need to share their knowledge as subject-matter experts.